JanWielemaker/pip-janus/janus-merged.md

 ## Predicate values/3

-### XSB version

   - **values**(+Dict, +Path, ?Val)<br>
-Convenience predicate and compatibility to obtain a value from a (possibly nested) Prolog dictionary.
+Convenience and compatibility predicate to obtain a value from a (possibly nested) Prolog dictionary.
 The goal

 `values(D,key1,V)`